onion2k/boilerplate/README.md

 # Usage

-Clone or fork the repo and then use `npm i` to install.
-Or download a ZIP of the project.
+Fork the repo or download a ZIP of the project, and then use `npm i` to install.

 # Included tools

 | Tool | What it does |